• Skip to main content

 The only items permitted on your desk are:

-- A clear water bottle with no labels
+• A clear water bottle that does not have any labels

 Pencil cases and electronic devices mentioned above must be stored away from your desk or under your chair.
 Make sure to bring your own pens, pencils and anything else you are required to bring as indicated by your instructor as they will not be provided.